 Local Control Funding Formula (LCFF).
 The budget includes the largest LCFF cost-of-living adjustment in the history of the LCFF, a 6.56 percent adjustment.
 Additionally, the budget includes an ongoing Proposition 98 base funding adjustment of $4.32 billion (6.28 percent) to the LCFF.
 This additional infusion of funding toward the base is to help school districts and charter schools address ongoing fiscal pressures, staffing shortages, and other operational needs.

 Learning Recovery Emergency Block Grant.
-This year’s budget established the Learning Recovery Emergency Fund with $8.6 billion in one-time Proposition 98 General Fund.
-This Fund will support the Learning Recovery Emergency Block Grant, which will help assist schools in establishing programs and initiatives related to learning recovery.
+The budget establishes the Learning Recovery Emergency Fund with $8.6 billion in one-time Proposition 98 General Fund.
 Of this amount, $7.9 billion will go to K-12 schools through the 2027-28 fiscal year, and $650 million will support the California Community Colleges.

 Higher Education.
 This year’s budget reflects multi-year compacts with the University of California, the California State University, and the California Community Colleges, with each segment receiving an ongoing base increase each year over five years.
 Total funding for all higher education entities is $42 billion ($29 billion General Fund/Local Property Tax and $13 billion other funds).

 Cal Grant Reform, Maybe.
-The budget authorizes significant reforms to the Cal Grant program beginning 2024-25, provided a determination is made in the spring of 2024 that General Fund over the multiyear forecast is available to support the ongoing augmentation.
+The budget authorizes significant reforms to the Cal Grant program, but only beginning 2024-25, depending on the availability of fund .
 If the multiyear forecast has sufficient funds, the Cal Grant Reform Act will replace the existing Cal Grant program with a new version that provides a Cal Grant 2 for eligible California Community College students with financial need, and provides a Cal Grant 4 for eligible four-year university students with financial need.

 Crime Reduction.
 The budget provides approximately $140 million for crime reduction efforts, which include the following: